Particular/docs.particular.net/servicepulse/index.md

 ServicePulse uses information provided by ServiceControl.
 In order to use ServicePulse, first set up [ServiceControl](/servicecontrol/).

-NOTE: By default ServicePulse can be accessed on the hosting machine at the following url: [http://localhost:9090]([http://localhost:9090)
+NOTE: By default ServicePulse can be accessed on the hosting machine at the following URL: `http://localhost:9090`

 ## System status overview